kaloyan-marinov/mini-jira-2/README.md

 # Launch another terminal instance
 # and, in it,
-# you may issue the requests that are documented at the end of the previous section.
+# you may issue requests to the web application
+# in the way that is described at the end of the previous section.

 # Stop running all containers,
 # remove the created volume,
 # and remove the created network
 # by issuing:
-$ ./clean-container-artifacts.sh
+$ utility-scripts/clean-container-artifacts.sh
 ```